 The distance between both cameras is referred to as baseline distance.
-Using a large baseline distances improves the depth resolution at high distances.
-A small baseline distances, on the other hand, allows for the observation of very close objects.
+Using a large baseline distance improves the depth resolution at high distances.
+A small baseline distances, on the other hand, allows for the observation of close objects.
 The baseline distance should be adjusted in conjunction with the lenses' focal length.
 An online tool for computing desirable combinations of baseline distance and focal length can be found on the Nerian Vision Technologies website1.

-1http://nerian.com/products/sp1-stereo-vision/calculator/
+1http://nerian.com/support/resources/calculator/